Our favorite fabrics

 TENCEL™ has a closed loop production process, meaning over 99% of the non-toxic solvent is recycled and pushed back into the system instead of being flushed out as wastewater.
 And don’t just take our word for it: TENCEL™ fibers are certified by the European eco-label Oeko Tex 100 as containing low levels of manufacturing chemicals and byproducts.

-Viscose—aka rayon— is a man-made fiber made from wood pulp.
-All our viscose is certified by the European eco-label Oeko Tex 100 as containing low levels of manufacturing chemicals and byproducts.
+Viscose is a man-made fiber made from wood pulp.
+Almost all our viscose is certified by the European eco-label Oeko Tex 100 as containing low levels of manufacturing chemicals and byproducts.
+And almost all, as well, is EcoVero™ viscose, environmentally responsible.

 Alpaca wool, is a renewable fiber that has a much lower environmental impact than most sweater yarns.
 Compared to conventional wool, each pound of alpaca wool saves 400 lbs of CO2 and 1,500 gal of water.
 Alpacas are mostly raised in the Peruvian highlands almost exclusively on small family-owned ranches, where each is given one acre of land to graze, giving the grassland ample time to regenerate.
 Unlike goats and other herd animals, alpacas have soft hooves and gentle eating habits that limit soil erosion and plant destruction.
 More importantly, they're sheared only once a year under humane conditions!